In some jobs, success is measured by what doesn't happen

 - Ability to work long hours for an extended period of time

-- Required to wear a uniform and carry police-related equipment, including a firearm
+- Required to wear a uniform and carry a firearm and assigned equipment

 - Must successfully complete a 16-month probationary period